cwrc/wikidata-entity-lookup/README.md

 }
 ```
 <br><br>
-There are a further four methods that are mainly made available to facilitate testing (to make it easier to mock calls to the VIAF service):
+There are a further four methods that are mainly made available to facilitate testing (to make it easier to mock calls to the wikidata service):

 ###### getPersonLookupURI(query)